Friedrich von Ledebur: Early life

 Ledebur was born in Nisko, Austro-Hungarian Empire (now Poland) in 1900.
-Friedrich enlisted in the Austro-Hungarian Army in 1916, and was an officer in the Austrian Cavalry Division during the last years of World War I.
+During the First World War, he enlisted in the Austro-Hungarian Army and was an officer in the Austrian Cavalry Division.

 Interwar period

 In the 1930s Ledebur became a close friend of Charles Bedaux, with whom he traveled extensively in Africa and Canada.
 After the war, Ledebur spent the next two decades travelling the world, working all manner of odd jobs from gold mining to deep sea diving, to riding and winning prize money at rodeos.
 Ledebur settled in the United States in 1939 and anglicised his name to 'Frederick'.
 A close friendship with fellow adventurer and director John Huston, gave Ledebur his entrée to character acting.